tari-labs/tari-university/layer2scaling/more-landscape/landscape-update.md

 ![CounterpartyStack](./sources/CounterpartyStack.png)

 All published Counterparty smart contracts “lives” at Bitcoin addresses that starts with a `C`.
 Counterparty is used to broadcast an `execute` transaction to call a specific function or method in the smart contract code.
 Once an execution transaction is confirmed by a Bitcoin miner, the Counterparty federated nodes will receive the request and execute that method.
 The contract state is modified as the smart contract code executes and stored in the Counterparty database. [[32]](https://counterparty.io)

-General consensus has it that a *federated network* is a *distributed network of centralized networks.
+General consensus has it that a *federated network* is a *distributed network of centralized networks*.
 The Ripple blockchain implements a Federated Byzantine Agreement (FBA) consensus mechanism.
 Federated sidechains implements a security protocol using a trusted federation of mutually distrusting functionaries/notaries.
 However, it is not clear what the word *federated* means in the term *federated node*. ([[54]](http://networkcultures.org/unlikeus/resources/articles/what-is-a-federated-network), [[55]](https://towardsdatascience.com/federated-byzantine-agreement-24ec57bf36e0), [[28]](https://blockstream.com/technology/sidechains.pdf))

 #### Who does it?